MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/enable-debug-logging-netlogon-service.md

     Nltest /DBFlag:2080FFFF
     ```

-3. It's typically not necessary to stop and restart the `Netlogon` service for Windows Server 2012 R2 or later operating systems to enable `Netlogon` logging.
+3. It's typically unnecessary to stop and restart the `Netlogon` service for Windows Server 2012 R2 or later to enable `Netlogon` logging.
 Netlogon-related activity is logged to %windir%\debug\netlogon.log.
 Verify new writes to this log to determine whether a restart of the `Netlogon` service is necessary.
 If you have to restart the service, open a Command Prompt window (administrative Command Prompt window for Windows 10, and Windows Server 2012 R2 and later versions).
 Then run the following commands:

     ```console
     net stop netlogon